ibm-cloud-docs/openwhisk/actions_web.md

     ```
     {: pre}
   * Running the following `wget` command.

     ```
     wget https://<apihost>/api/v1/web/<namespace>/demo/hello
     ```
     {: pre}

 ### Returning JSON by using a web action
 {: #return_json}
-You might use this feature in a web application to return an JSON object of user IP information.
+You might use this feature in a web application to return a JSON object of user IP information.
+{: shortdesc}

 **Before you begin**